Photos: Inside Guantanamo’s Prison

 Most of the detainees are in the communal living area and they have access to recreation areas for 20 hours a day, along with classes to learn English and Arabic, life skills and art, she said.
-See more in this slide show:

 View more of our World coverage.